bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _Solution: DP or State machine.
 For a detailed explanation, see [Solution](BestTimeToBuyAndSellStockIII.py)_

 ---
+- [x] 129.
+Sum Root to Leaf Numbers (Medium)
+Return the total sum of all root-to-leaf numbers.
+For example, the root-to-leaf path `1 -> 2 -> 3`represents the number 123.

+_DFS.
+Once in a leaf node, update the global `sum_`_

+---
 - [x] 133.
 Clone Graph (Medium)
 > Given a reference of a `node` in a connected undirected graph.
 Return a deep copy (clone) of the graph.